cao13jf/CShaperAPP_PUB/README.md

 <h4>Results</h4>

 <p align="justify">Volumetric raw images are further segmented at single-cell level.
 Segmentations are saved at folder <code>Project Folder/181210plc1p2</code>.
 The user can <I>visually inspect the segmentation performance by loading the raw image (from <code>Preprocess</code>) and the segmentation with itk-SNAP</I>.
-Please note that at this stage, cells are not strictly lablled according to the `name_dictionary.csv`, which remains to be solved in <code>Analysis</code>.</p>
+Please note that at this stage, cells are not strictly lablled according to the <code>name_dictionary.csv</code>, which remains to be solved in <code>Analysis</code>.</p>

 <h3>2.3 Analysis</h3>
 <p align="justify">Section <code>Analysis</code> will collect cell morphological information, including cell volume, cell surface area and cell-cell contact area.
 It also combines two daughter cells during the the division process in which case one cell includes two nuclei.</p>